 Torque-Sensing Can Be A Disaster

-If you have a physical limitation, torque-sensing doesn’t necessarily help you get past it.
+If you have a physical limitation, torque-sensing doesn’t help you get past it.
 It does help you go faster while working hard.
 Studies have shown that ebikers in fact can work nearly as hard as, or even harder than bicycle riders… they just don’t realize it.
 Possibly this is due in part to the exhilaration of being able to go faster, and stay in the saddle for longer periods.

 Myself, I am a lifelong cyclist.
 Or rather, I was.
 I commuted daily for decades.
 For many years I eschewed the use of an auto.
-I commuted and even shopped for groceries by bike (being poor and single had nothing to do with this 🙂 ).
+I commuted and even shopped for groceries by bike (being poor and single had nothing to do with this of course).
 But after a couple of heart attacks, my cycling life was over.
 To stay alive, I gave up the intensely personal activity I most valued.
 Bummer.

-A few years ago, I discovered ebikes, and the one I bought had cadence-based torque sensing.
+A few years ago, I discovered ebikes, and the one I bought had cadence-based assist.
 I had no idea there was another kind of system at the time.
 I did something many old-schoolers do not: I treated the ebike – which looks like a bicycle but is not one – as a new animal.
 I threw out much of of the knowledge on cycling I had acquired, and started over on riding technique.

 - Set a preferred cadence